makostadima/r-novice-intermediate-cambridge-june2015/01-rstudio-intro.md

   * The Environments (Workspace/History) (upper right)
   * The Files/Plots/Packages/Help (lower right)

-Once you open files, such as R scripts, a scripting panel will also open in the top left.
+Once you open files, such as R scripts, a scripting panel will also appear on the top left side.

-#### The interactive R console and introduction to R
+## The interactive R console and introduction to R

-A lot of your time in R will be spent in the R interactive console.
+A lot of your time in R will be spent on the R interactive console.
 This is where you will run all of your code, and can be a useful environment to try out ideas.
-This console in RStudio is the same as the one you would get if you just typed in `R` in your commandline environment.
+This console in RStudio is the same as the one you would get if you just typed in `R` in your command line environment.

 The first thing you will see in the R interactive session is a bunch of information, followed by a ">" and a blinking cursor.
 In many ways this is similar to the shell